 During an event, alcoholic beverages must be contained within the area where the event is taking place.
 Persons may not enter or leave an event with alcoholic beverages in their possession.
 Public intoxication and/or disorderly conduct are prohibited and will subject the offender to immediate removal from University property.

 Florida law prohibits the sale of alcoholic beverages by persons who do not have the appropriate license to sell such beverages.
 Under no circumstances will the sale of alcohol be permitted unless the appropriate license has been obtained.
 University policy does not allow the delivery or sale of alcoholic beverages by non-University agents to individuals or groups on University property, unless special permission for the event has been given by the Dean of Students.

 The possession and use of alcoholic beverages in the University residential facilities for students is detailed below:

-1. Alcoholic beverages are not permitted in public areas of residential communities, including, but not limited to, hallways, breezeways, lobbies, stairwells, elevators, balconies, or public areas adjacent to a residential facility.
+4. Alcoholic beverages are not permitted in public areas of residential communities, including, but not limited to, hallways, breezeways, lobbies, stairwells, elevators, balconies or public areas adjacent to a residential facility.

-7. “Drinking games” and other activities which promote excessive consumption are prohibited, and any paraphernalia associated with such activities, including but not limited to beer pong tables and beer funnels, will be confiscated—and not returned to—students.
-Sheets of plywood and rectangular tables decorated in such a way as to indicate a beer pong playing surface will be confiscated.
+5. “Drinking games” and other activities which promote excessive consumption of alcohol are prohibited.
+Any paraphernalia associated with such activities, including but not limited to “beer pong tables” and “beer funnels”, will be confiscated—and not returned to—students.
+Sheets of plywood and rectangular tables decorated in such a way as to indicate a “beer pong” playing surface will also be confiscated.